JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task5/README.md

 kubectl exec -n keycloak keycloak-0 -- ls -lah /tmp | grep group8-task5
 ```

-3. Import the realm into Keycloak (change http management port when keycloak is still turned on)
+3. Import the realm into Keycloak (The  http management port needs to be changed when keycloak is still turned on.
+Alternatively turn off keycloak.)

 ```bash
 kubectl exec -n keycloak keycloak-0 -- \